 You hold the ‘hat’ of the dumpling, bite a hole and suck the juice out of the filling.
 Then you eat it all at once except for ‘hat’ which is basically just a very thick dough.
 You leave this part on your plate.
 This is how one is supposed to keep track how many khinkalis they’ve had.
 I personally like mine with liberal sprinkling of black pepper.

 I have no idea how to pronounce the first word, but saying “badrijani” seems to work just fine.
-This is probably my favorite Georgian dish and it consists of thinly sliced eggplant, pan fried, and topped with that wonderful, spiced walnut paste I mentioned above.
+This is probably my favorite vegetarian Georgian dish.
+It consists of thinly sliced eggplant, pan fried, and topped with that wonderful, spiced walnut paste I mentioned above which totally makes it!

 The first time I took a bite, I’m pretty sure I uttered a moan that’s not quite PG.